 Transition to Teaching

-Purdue University offers the Elementary and 13 Secondary Transition to Teaching (TTT) programs, each with minimum requirements.
+Purdue University offers 13 Secondary Transition to Teaching (TTT) programs, each with minimum requirements.
 Certain standards and admission requirements may be necessary prior to acceptance into the program.
 Transition to Teaching (TTT) is based on the premise that a candidate already has the subject matter, content knowledge and skills, and meets content standards.
 Program participants also will need to meet Indiana standards for licensing.

 (A) A bachelor's or the equivalent with a grade point average (GPA) of 3.0 on a 4.0 scale at the time of graduation from an accredited institution of higher education in a related subject area that the person intends to teach.
 (Coursework may not be taken or repeated after earning the degree in order to raise the overall GPA.)